Bostrolicious/gloomhaven-shop/index.md

 ### Party management

-You can access your parties and campaigns through the option "Parties" in the drawer menu.
+All parties and campaigns can be accessed through the option "Parties" in the drawer menu.

 ![image-center](/assets/images/party_selection_party_highlighted.jpg){: .align-center width="300px"}

 Here, existing campaigns and parties can be renamed and deleted.
 Campaigns can only be deleted if there is more than one, and parties only if there is at least one other party in that campaign.
 Pressing back will return to the main screen of the party marked as "active".
 To choose another party, simply tap that party and then "Select".
-Finally, you can export parties (and automatically the campaign they belong to) by tapping "Export" on a party.
+Finally, parties can be exported (and automatically the campaign they belong to) by tapping "Export" on a party.